-During the last quarter of 2012, the Graduate Center received twenty-six grants totaling $2,012,000.
-The listing below, for eight grants of $100,000 or more to six principal investigators (PIs), provides the names of doctoral faculty members serving as PIs and their Graduate Center affiliations, the awarding agencies, the project titles, and the grant amounts.
-This [...]
+In the first quarter of 2013, the Graduate Center received forty-two grants totaling more than $3,525,000.
+The listing below, for ten grants of $100,000 or more, provides the names of doctoral faculty members serving as principal investigators and their Graduate Center affiliations, the awarding agencies, the project titles, and the grant amounts.
+This information was […]

 Dr. Roscoe C. Brown, director of the Center for Urban Education Policy at the Graduate Center, will receive a Lifetime Leadership Award on April 20 at the 2013 Annual Spring Scholarship and Leadership Awards Luncheon, hosted by the Community Council for Medgar Evers College, a not-for-profit organization, which has provided over $200,000 in scholarships.
 This […]

 Beth Terranova, a first-year student in the Doctor of Physical Therapy (DPT) Program at Hunter College, represented CUNY at the National University Weightlifting Championships in April and won a Bronze Medal.

 2013 NSF Graduate Research Fellowship is awarded to Vadricka Etienne, doctoral student in sociology at the Graduate Center, CUNY, for her study of ethnic identification of Haitian immigrants.

 For its unique approach to digital humanities education, the Graduate Center’s Digital Fellows program has been selected to join the innovative Praxis Network (http://praxis-network.org/), a new partnership of seven graduate and undergraduate humanities education initiatives focused on preparing graduates for a wide range of careers in the digital age.
 Organized by the Scholarly Communication Institution […]